 This type of bridge is easiest to maintain, and holds a tune pretty well since it is so simple in nature.
 Most new guitar players opt for this type of bridge because it’s easy to learn and doesn’t require much attention after you set everything up.

-Aside from the fixed bridge, Fender also came up with the synchronized tremolo system that first appeared with early model Stratocasters.
+Aside from the fixed bridge, Fender also came up with the synchronized tremolo bridge system that first appeared with early model Stratocasters.
 It is very similar to the fixed bridge design meaning that it features the same six adjustable saddles, but with a very important difference.
 The whole mechanism can be operated using a tremolo bar, which increases and decreases the tension of the strings.

 In order to get this done, synchronized tremolo bridges rely on a set of screws that act as a pivot point, while having a number of springs underneath that serve as counter for the increased tension created by pulling the tremolo bar.
 Lots of famous guitar players learned to use this system to its fullest extent, allowing them to create some pretty impressive effects at the time.
 A tremolo bridge is also sometimes known as a floating bridge, meaning it isn’t locked into place and can move up and down.
 This is what allows guitarists to create sounds effects like the dive bomb and such.
 However this feature also presents a unique challenge.

 One of the main issues with the synchronized tremolo design is the way it holds a tune.
 No matter how much effort you put into tuning your guitar, and setting everything up perfectly, prolonged use of tremolo bar will eventually kick the instrument out of tune.
 Constant increase and decrease of string tension is just too much for the saddles to handle, and this system will require constant tune ups.